Hong-Bo/Road-to-TensorRT/README.md

 ```
 cat /usr/local/cuda/version.txt
 ```
-Then click the right link to download TensorRT.
+Then click the correct link to download TensorRT.

 It is possible that your CUDA version is not supported by the current version of TensorRT.
 It happened to me that the CUDA version on my server is `9.2`,